mondaycom/monday-code-quickstarts/quickstart-node/SETUP.md

 1. Go to the `General` tab under monday code, click on `Connect monday code` and follow the instructions on the screen.
 2. Choose your integration Feature Under the `Feature` tab, create a new build and choose monday code as the deployment target.
-3. Reconfigure the OAuth redirect URL with the new URL provided by Monday Code.
+3. Reconfigure the OAuth redirect URL with the new URL provided by monday code.

 That's it!
-You have successfully deployed the app to Monday Code. 🚀
+You have successfully deployed the app to monday code. 🚀

 ### Setting up Environment Variables